 It was the middle of March that I began my first Baron Fig notebook.
 About 255 days later, I’ve now hit the end of its 192 pages.
-About one page every 32 hours.
+Roughly one page every 32 hours.

 I ordered the Dot Grid, of course.
 As water tends to flow downward, I tend to choose black when buying gadgets, devices, and cars and I choose grid when buying notebooks.